Xbox Game Pass might be what finally lures me from iPhone to Android

-I've been an iPhone user since the iPhone 3G in 2008 and currently own an iPhone XS Max.
-I love the iOS ecosystem and besides some forgettable minor annoyances here and there, I never had any issue with it.
+I've had an iPhone since the iPhone 3G in 2008 and currently own an iPhone XS Max.
+I love the iOS ecosystem and, besides some forgettable minor annoyances here and there, I never had any issue with it.
 That is until now.
 On Aug.
-4, Microsoft announced that the full version of Xbox Game Pass will come to Android phones, but not iPhones.
-Now, for the first time in a long time, my plans of upgrading to the next iPhone 12, have all been thrown into doubt.
+4, Microsoft announced the full version of Xbox Game Pass will come to Android phones, but not iPhones.
+Now, for the first time in a long time, my plans of upgrading to the iPhone 12 have been thrown into doubt.

-Game Pass is Microsoft's subscription-based game service.
-It currently allows users to download and play around 200 games on their Xbox One family of systems or PC.
+Xbox Game Pass is Microsoft's subscription-based Netflix-like game service.
+It currently allows you to download and play around 200 games on the Xbox One family of systems or PC.
 Starting Sept.
-15 though, Xbox Game Pass Ultimate will allow subscribers to stream over 100 games to an Android phone or tablet.
+15, however, Xbox Game Pass Ultimate will allow subscribers to stream over 100 games to an Android phone or tablet.
 As an avid Xbox gamer who doesn't own any Android mobile devices, this has put me in a conundrum.

 I'm primarily an Xbox gamer